Thomrl/Decider/README.md

-# Merge - Read this if you use this
+# Merge - Read if you use this
 I have chosen to merge this repository and the original Random-Decider repository I made to begin with.

 I wasnt sure of how to use github to begin with and this has made it a little confusing.